-4) Upon receiving a notification from the NG-RAN that the GFBR can, or can no longer, be guaranteed, the SMF may inform the PCF.
+4) Upon receiving a notification from the NG-RAN, the SMF may forward the notification to the PCF.
 If it does so, the SMF shall indicate the currently fulfilled situation to the PCF.
 See TS 23.503 [45].

-5) If the PCF has not indicated differently, the SMF uses NAS signalling (that is sent transparently through the RAN) to inform the UE about changes in the QoS parameters (i.e., 5QI, GFBR, MFBR) that the NG-RAN is currently fulfilling for the QoS Flow after Notification control or handover related signalling has occured.
+5) If the PCF has not indicated differently, the SMF uses NAS signalling (that is sent transparently through the RAN) to inform the UE about changes in the QoS parameters (i.e., 5QI, GFBR, MFBR) that the NG-RAN is currently fulfilling for the QoS Flow after Notification control has occurred.

-5.7.2.4.2 Usage of Notification Control at handover
+5.7.2.4.2 Usage of Notification control with Alternative QoS Profiles at handover